 - Script what you are going to say in advance.
 Introduce yourself and give the name of the person who referred you.
 Decide what you need to know or how that person can help you, and be specific.
 "I understand you used to work for the Cleveland Opera and might be able to tell me about arts organizations in Cleveland."
 OR "My roommate worked with you at camp last summer and thought you might know how professional camp directors locate vacancies."

 - Make the calls even if you are shy.
 A study by Princeton University shows that one out of every two people considers themselves to be shy.
-Chances are, the person on the other end of the phone experienced shyness when they were conducting their first job.
+Chances are, the person on the other end of the phone experienced shyness when they were conducting their first job search.
 Keeping that in mind may help you complete the call.

 Advantages of networking